The Life Sciences Law Review: United Arab Emirates

 The UAE is a signatory to international conventions on narcotics and psychotropic substances.
 When a medication is approved and registered for use in the UAE, the method of dispensation is also agreed.
 This is based on the level of control in the source country, as well as the level of control of the active ingredient pursuant to UAE law.

-Pricing for medications are fixed by UAE law, and the MOHP provides an updated pricing list for these periodically.
+Pricing for medications is fixed by UAE law, and the MOHP provides an updated pricing list for these periodically.
 Attempts by manufacturers and agents to circumvent the fixed pricing may be subject to fines, bans or other legal recourse by the UAE government.

 Medical devices must also be approved by the MOHP before they can be sold or distributed in the UAE.
 The law defines a medical device as any such device that is used to diagnose, monitor or treat an illness.
 UAE laws and regulations make a distinction between devices that provide therapeutic benefit through purely mechanical or non-pharmaceutical means and those devices that have a pharmaceutical component (i.e., devices that dispense a drug therapy).
 The latter may be subject to pricing controls similar to those of medication.

-Currently, the UAE is largely dependent on import of sophisticated medical equipment.
+Currently, the UAE is largely dependent on the import of sophisticated medical equipment.
 However, recently, there has been development in the nascent medical products industry.
 In the near future, the UAE may play a leading role in 3D printing in the medical products sector, which could involve developing 3D-printed teeth, bones, artificial organs, medical and surgical devices, and hearing aids.

 vi Regulatory incentives